 Language is something to celebrate.
 Some people might suggest that grammar is a set of rules for language, but it is a system for understanding language.
-Understanding the system and the structure helps us to understand each other better and can help us to learn new languages.
+Understanding the system and the structure helps us understand each other better and help us learn new languages.

 Martha Brockenbrough, founder of the Society for the Promotion of Good Grammar, designated National Grammar Day in 2008.